Linuxfabrik/monitoring-plugins/CONTRIBUTING.rst

 Service Sets
 ~~~~~~~~~~~~

 If you want to create a Service Set, edit ``assets/icingaweb2-module-director/all-the-rest.json`` and append the definition using JSON.
-Provide new unique GUIDs.
+Provide new unique UUIDs.
 Do a syntax check using ``cat assets/icingaweb2-module-director/all-the-rest.json | jq`` afterwards.